openlookeng/hetu-core/hetu-docs/en/connector/carbondata.md

 | `VARBINARY` done | Y          | N                     | N       |
 | `BOOLEAN` done   | Y          | Y                     | N       |

-## Auto-cleanup:
+## Auto-cleanup

 After the vacuum operation is completed on carbon tables, there will be unused base/stale folders & files (Ex: Segment folders, .segment and .lock  files) which are left in HDFS.
 So Carbondata Auto cleanup is used to cleanup those files automatically.
 Segment folders and .segment files are deleted at the time of insert, update, delete and vacuum after 60min (.lock files after 48 hours) of vacuum operation is completed.

 ## Examples